-On power-up, the AD7712 performs an internal reset, which sets the contents of the control register to a known state.
+On power-up, the AD7713 performs an internal reset, which sets the contents of the control register to a known state.
 However, to ensure correct calibration for the device, a calibration routine should be performed after power-up.

-The power dissipation and temperature drift of the AD7712 are low and no warm-up time is required before the initial calibration is performed.
-However, if an external reference is being used, this reference must have stabilized before calibration is initiated.
+The power dissipation and temperature drift of the AD7713 are low and no warm-up time is required before the initial calibration is performed.
+However, the external reference must have stabilized before calibration is initiated.